Rep. Byron Donalds for Sen. Scott - November 12th, Hour 3

 No, you're absolutely right.

-I think you witnessed the end of the the real control of legacy media, podcasts, radio, alternative viewpoints.
+I think you witnessed the end of the real control of legacy media, podcasts, radio, alternative viewpoints.

-That's what the American people were looking for, and and this didn't just happen during the presidential cycle.
+And this didn't just happen during the presidential cycle.

 People have been saying to themselves, I just want to get normal television.